 August 11—Feast of St. Clare of Assisi

-Clare became known as a healer of the sick, a confidant of St. Francis and some of his brothers, and a woman determined to chart her own course for her new community of women.
+Clare was determined to chart her own course for her new community of women.
 She spoke out to popes and bishops about her Gospel way of life and refused to compromise on what she felt God was calling her to.
 Eventually, she was successful.
 In the end, through her dedication to simple living, care for creation, commitment to non-violence, and courageous service to the poor who came seeking help, she and Francis changed the Church and the world.
 Their prophetic witness continues to inspire followers not only in the Catholic Church, but people from diverse nations and religions, more than 800 years after their deaths.

 August 19—World Humanitarian Day

-God, we pray for the humanitarian workers many of whomrisk their lives while reaching out to relieve the suffering of others.
-Protect them as they bring hope to those they serve.
-May we be inspired to also respond in whatever ways we can to those in need of our help.
-Open our hands in a gesture of love and compassion.
-Open our minds with understanding.
-Open our hearts with generosity.
+God, we pray for the humanitarian workers many of whom risk their lives while reaching out to relieve the suffering of others.
+Protect them from harm and give comfort and hope to those they serve.
+May we reach out to assist them in their ministry of service in whatever way we can.

 August 23—International Day for Remembrance of the Slave Trade and its Abolition

 On the night of August 22 to August 23, 1791, on the island of Saint Domingue (now known as Haiti), an uprising began which set forth events which were a major factor in the abolition of the transatlantic slave trade.
 The uprising was finally successful at establishing Haiti’s independence from the French in 1804 and was the only slave uprising to give rise to a state ruled by former slaves.
-On this day we remember the power of the human spirit to rise upand struggle for freedom, even in the most oppressive circumstances.
-Slaves endured the horrors of the “middle passage” across the Atlantic, with many people dying on the way.
-Slavery robbed them of their cultures, their countries, their families and even their names.
-Abuse, poor nutrition, over work and poor living conditions robbed slaves of their strength and health.
-Yet, in spite of their suffering, those enslaved lived and struggled for freedom and dignity.
-Finally, in 1888, Brazil became the last state in the Americas to outlaw slavery.
-Racial discrimination continues as a legacy of slavery in the Americas.
-The modern-day slavery of human trafficking continues to oppress people for the enrichment of others.
-This day reminds us that although abolished over 130 years ago, we have much work to do to overcome and abolish systems of oppression that continue to this day.
-Let us rededicate ourselves to ending all forms of slavery so that all people can live in freedom and dignity.
+On this day we remember the power of the human spirit to rise up and struggle for freedom, even in the most oppressive circumstances.

 August 26—Women’s Equality Day